abra5umente/spotty-remote/README.md

 2. Ensure port 80 is accessible from the internet
 3. Run: `python setup_letsencrypt.py`
 4. Follow the prompts to generate certificates
+5. The app automatically detects Let's Encrypt certificates

 **Benefits:**
 - Free, trusted certificates
 - Automatic renewal
 - Industry standard
 - Works with any domain
+- Automatically detected by the app

 ### Option B: Tailscale (Easy)